 Industry Areas & Qualifications for Consultation

-Consultation is taking place as part of this project to explore the challenges related to delivery of and engagement with formal VET training.
+Consultation has taken place throughout this project to explore the challenges related to delivery of and engagement with formal VET training.

-We want to hear from stakeholders about the factors impacting supply and demand for each qualification and what strategies might help address these challenges.
+Thank you to everyone who participated in focus groups, on site interviews and online interviews between June and September.
+These activities took place nationally, across the 11 industry areas listed below, with the aim of gathering input from stakeholders about the factors impacting supply and demand for each qualification and what strategies might help address these challenges.

-Your insights will be used to produce a research paper outlining the barriers to meeting training demand and recommendations for potential strategies to address them.
+The project team are currently analysing the insights from this consultation and working on a research paper outlining the barriers to meeting training demand and recommendations for potential strategies to address them.
 This will be submitted to DEWR in November 2024, with the potential for future projects coming out of the project findings.
+The report will then be shared on this project webpage.

-Online interview will be held to better understand the nuances impacting access to training in specific industry areas and regions.
+Online interview were held to better understand the nuances impacting access to training in specific industry areas and regions.

-Site visits will be held around the country in between focus groups.
-To arrange a suitable time, please email [email protected]
+On site interviews were held around the country in between focus groups.

 Focus Groups